Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/21_firstrun.md

 ## 2.1.7 Code checkpoint

-Complete code at the end of Section 2.1:
+??? abstract "Show complete code at the end of Section 2.1"

-??? abstract "Show code"

     === "Gadi (PBS pro)"